Display¶

 The principle of implementing a MicroUI drawing function is described in the chapter Drawings.

 The Graphics Engine provides a set of functions to interact with the C archive.
-The functions allow to retrieve some drawing characteristics, synchronize drawings between them, notify the end of flush and drawings, etc.
+The functions allow the retrieval of some drawing characteristics, the synchronization of drawings between them, the notification of the end of flush and drawings, etc.

 The functions are available in LLUI_DISPLAY.h